project8/dripline/Erlang-Shell-Quick-Reference.md

 <a name="monitor"/>
 ### Monitor a particular instrument
-1. For help determining the name of the instrument of interest
+1. All instruments in dripline have their own name - for example, the muxer unit is named adc_mux.
+The couchdb configuration document which describes a given instrument has its name stored as one of the fields.
+For help determining the name of the instrument of interest

     ```shell
     >> supervisor:which_children(dl_instr_sup).